dragonman225/trigger-webhook-from-notion/README.md

 # Trigger Webhook from Notion

-Trigger a webhook that requires a POST request directly from [Notion](https://www.notion.so)'s table.
+Trigger a webhook that activates on a POST request directly from a [Notion table](https://www.notion.so/b6fcf809ca5047b89f423948dce013a0?v=03ddc4d6130a47f8b68e74c9d0061de2).

-Below is a demo where I trigger [Netlify](https://www.netlify.com)'s build webhook of my blog built with [notablog](https://github.com/dragonman225/notablog) framework.
+Below is a demo where I can just click a button on a Notion table and trigger [Netlify](https://www.netlify.com)'s build webhook to update my blog built with [Notablog](https://github.com/dragonman225/notablog).

 ![demo-gif](assets/demo.gif)